kristensantee/weather-dashboard/README.md

 ## How to Use the Project

+This project was my first expansive experience with server-side APIs and I ended up using four for this project between three iterations of OpenWeather APIs and then the moment.js API as well.
+I know definitively I could have shorthanded some of the create/style/content/append data for the forecast cards but I felt it was good practice to build it out more fully before trying to streamline the code more.
+Mostly I was glad to be able to recognize that I could have shortened it so soon after writing it in the first place.
+The project is missing a few components like a color change function for the UV index and the search history being retained on the page.
+I have it pseudo-coded out around lines 22-29 but have not had the time to work it out into broader functionality.
+However, I was able to account for a five-day forecast with multiple data points, including weather icons.
+For right now, the search button stores the entry in local storage but it does not yet feed into the query urls.
+At this time, I have a placeholder city (Tacoma) to fulfill the variable for the city to generate fetch results that can be displayed on the page.

 ## How to Contribute to the Project

-This project was assigned to build familiarity with third-party APIs to build a functional weather dashboard and retain search history populated on the
+This project was assigned to build familiarity with third-party APIs to build a functional weather dashboard and retain search history populated on the page.